edogambacorta/swiss-real-estate-app/memory-bank/activeContext.md

 ## Known Issues

-- None currently identified related to recent canton-based feature implementations
+- Image loading errors were occurring for certain images.
+This has been addressed with improved error handling and a retry mechanism, but the root cause (potentially related to image format or server issues) may still need further investigation.

-This active context reflects the current state of the project as of the latest updates to incorporate comprehensive canton-based functionality.
+This active context reflects the current state of the project as of the latest updates to incorporate comprehensive canton-based functionality and improve image loading reliability.
 It will be updated as the project evolves and new changes are implemented.